Integrating with GitHub

 Third-party application access policy

-Also check that your access policy isn't blocking Gearset from view the repo, if you see this, then Gearset may be unable to read your organization's repo.
+Also check that your access policy isn't blocking Gearset from viewing the repo.
+If you see below restriction, then Gearset may be unable to read your organization's repo:

-You may want to click on Remove restriction to allow Gearset app to be able to access your repo.
+You may want to click on Yes, remove application restriction to allow Gearset app to be able to access your repo.

-Additionally, your GitHub applications settings should show you an authorised app, called Gearset Deploy.
+Additionally, your GitHub applications settings should show you an authorized app, called Gearset Deploy.
 You have the ability to revoke the application at any time.

 Did this answer your question?